greenchul/mrc-codes-music-lib-api/README.md

   - DB_PORT
   - PORT
 - If you wan to run the tests create a .env.test file with the same environmental variables changing the DB_NAME variable.
-- Run NPM start to start the project
+- Run `npm start` to start the project
-- Run NPM test to run the tests
+- Run `npm test` to run the tests

 ## Routes